Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 Depending on the selected inheritance type, only a certain number of attributes may be editable.
 However, you can add further attributes to an attribute set or remove unmapped attributes from an attribute set.

-> [Info] If the *Locked* toggle is enabled, this means that the attribute set is currently undergoing maintenance and therefore cannot be edited.
+> [Info] If the *Locked* toggle is enabled, this means that the attribute set is currently undergoing maintenance.
+No entity that is assigned to this attribute set can be read or written as long as the lock is in place.
 An overview of all locked attribute sets is displayed in the *SET LOCKS* tab, see [Attribute set locks](../UserInterface/01d_AttributeSetLocks.md).

+[comment]: <> (Simon: Bitte prüfen: In Attribute set list Ansicht, gibt es ein LOCK-Button im Editing Toolbar.
+Das sollte aber abgebaut werden, da die LOCK-Funktion eine interne Housekeeping-Maßnahme sein soll.
+RS mit Julian dazu.
+Bitte bestätigen.)

 ### Add an attribute to the set